 Scott Weisbenner 魏思博

 Professor of Finance University of Illinois & James F. Towey Faculty Fellow

 Research Associate, NBER

 Scott Weisbenner (魏思博) is a Professor of Finance and a James F. Towey Faculty Fellow at the University of Illinois.
 He earned a Ph.D. in economics from the Massachusetts Institute of Technology (MIT) and has been on the Illinois faculty since 2000.
 Before coming to Illinois, he worked as an economist for the Federal Reserve Board of Governors in the capital markets section.
 Professor Weisbenner was a Faculty Research Fellow at the National Bureau of Research (NBER) from 2002-2009 and has been a Research Associate at the NBER since 2009.
-He currently serves as Associate Editor of Management Science, a top-tier general interest journal in management and business, and has also has served as the Editor of the Journal of Pension Economics and Finance, an academic journal focusing on the economics and finance of pensions and retirement-income programs, and has been a consultant to the Social Security Administration since 2003.
+He currently serves as Associate Editor of Management Science, a top-tier general interest journal in management and business, and has also has served as the Editor of the Journal of Pension Economics and Finance, an academic journal focusing on the economics and finance of pensions and retirement-income programs, from 2010-2013, and has been a consultant to the Social Security Administration since 2003.